redwoodjs/redwood/docs/docs/tutorial/chapter3/saving-data.md

 Once you define the `CreateContactMutation` (the GraphQL one), Redwood will generate the `CreateContactMutation` and `CreateContactMutationVariables` types from it for you.

-Take a look at our [TypeScript](typescript.md) docs for a deeper dive!
+Take a look at our [Generated Types](typescript/generated-types.md) docs for a deeper dive!

 :::